 Collection and Preparation of samples: Ataiko seeds were sourced from Afor Oru, Ahiara in Ahiazu Mbaise L.G.A, Imo State, Nigeria.
 The seeds were washed in clean water, drained of water and air dried before they were pulverized into fine powder using a blender.

 Extraction of Bioactive Compounds: Twenty (20)g of the pulverized seeds were dispensed into 250ml conical flask respectively.
-Two solvents namely absolute methanol and dichloromethane/methanol (v:v,1:1) were used for the extraction of bioactive compounds by dispensing 100ml of each solvent into the respective samples in the conical flasks.
+Two solvents namely absolute methanol and dichloromethane mixed with methanol (v:v,1:1) were used for the extraction of bioactive compounds by dispensing 100ml of each solvent into the respective samples in the conical flasks.
 They were mixed well on a vortex mixer for 30 minutes and covered using aluminum foil.
 These were allowed to stand at room temperature (25±2°C) for 24 hours.
 After which, each sample mixture was filtered through Whatman filter paper No 1 respectively.
 Each sample extract was concentrated by heating over a boiling water bath to remove excess solvent.
 Hence, two extracts of 'Ataiko' ie Aframomum daniellii seeds were obtained.
 These extracts were subjected to gas chromatography/mass spectrometry (GCMS) analysis for the separation and identification of compound.

 Gas Chromatography –Mass Spectrometry Analysis (GC/MS)